 Americans tend to reject fish with more bones than they think are appropriate.
 I chalk it up to sheer sloth and laziness, because many of these fish are fantastic to eat, once you deal with the bones.
-Shad is a prime example, as is Northern pike.
-Thankfully, both fish do have their enthusiasts, and I am among them.
+And making fish cakes is a prime way to do that. .

 Pike, especially, is a wonderful fish.
 Very firm, very white, as mild to eat as the fish is fun to catch.
 I had the opportunity to chase gigantic northerns in Manitoba last summer and brought a few fish home, thanks to my friend Shel Zolkewich.

 I must admit the idea to mix wild rice with a fish cake isn’t original; I developed my recipe from one I read in Midwestern Living magazine.
 It’s a great idea, though, as the wild rice is both native to the region and adds a bit of color and texture to the fish cakes.
 Just make sure you cook the wild rice completely before adding to the fish cakes, because the cakes cook up quickly.